 Dates and advice to help you through the application process.

-- Online testing will take place August 17-21
+- Online testing and video screening will take place August 16 - 3 September

 - Final interviews will be held from mid-September.